olegkorol/olegkorol.github.io/source/_posts/Real-time-deployments-with-now.md

 date: 2017-03-12 17:00:00
 ---

+**UPDATE** 2017-03-13: Added content about Databases and the now-API.

 This time I want to share with you an amazing project made by [Zeit](https://zeit.co/), the creators of [socket.io](http://socket.io/) and [mongoose](http://mongoosejs.com/).